jdamata/k8s-events/README.md

 # k8s-event
 Logs kubernetes events as they are generated.
-To be paired with a log aggregation system such as ELK, datadog, splunk, etc..
+Useful for having a history of k8s-events when paired with a log aggregation system such as ELK, datadog, splunk, etc..